SiddarGu/Performance-of-FCs-in-the-UK/README.md

 ### Now we have a better DataFrame.
 The next step is to format the data to gain information about each football club.
 Thus, we can create a new DataFrame with respect to the clubs instead of the football matches.
-We want to know how many goals they made, how many games they win, etc. from $2010$ to $2019$.
-To obtain a list of the clubs, we can just look at the $Team\:1$ and $Team\:2$ columns from our previous DataFrame.
-Notice that we use the $drop\_duplicates()$ function so that no club is listed multiple times.
+We want to know how many goals they made, how many games they win, etc. from 2010 to 2019.
+To obtain a list of the clubs, we can just look at the Team 1 and Team 2 columns from our previous DataFrame.
+Notice that we use the drop_duplicates() function so that no club is listed multiple times.
 We have now created a template to record team standing information.

 ```python